OS/2 Trace Tools v. 20201213 (13/12/2020, Steven Levine) |

 recapture as soon as possible after the problem occurs or you may lose the

-To write the formatted data to a file, use File -> Save Formatted.
+To write the formatted data to a file, use File -> Save Formatted menu

-When you are done with the trace, switch back to the trcctl window and enter
+When you are done with the trace, switch back to the TraceCtl session window

-You will usually be supplied with a preconfigured configuration file, but
+If you are not a developer, you will usually be supplied with a

-A configuration file will contain some combination of configuration commands,
+A configuration file typically contains a combination of configuration

 Comment lines begin with a semicolon (i.e. ;).
 Blank lines are ignored.

-Each configuration commands must be on a single line.
-Command commands are
+Each configuration command must be on a single line.
+Command are of the

 keyword = value